Slaughter16/Proxmox-Networking-Lab/README.md

 - Central DNS filtering using Pi-hole with NAT redirection
 - Configured to support simulated attacker and victim VMs for security testing
 - IDS monitoring with Security Onion
-- Network troubleshooting across Windows and Linux hosts
+- Full Linux & Windows interoperability for testing

 ---